acorrenson/modulus/README.md

 ## Disclaimer

 Modulus is not indented to be an efficient nor complete solver.
-It is designed to be an educative project and I'm pretty sure it will be very bad once fully developed (even reaching a quarter of the State of the Art sounds reasonably unattainable).
+It is designed to be an educative project and I'm pretty sure it will be very bad once fully developed (even reaching a quarter of the State of the Art would be a dead end).

 ## Following the development process